g3nj1z/AVRG/README.md

 # Automatic-VAPT-Report-Generator
 still in development

+Improve the quality and performance of your workflow

+Advanced reporting technology, to improve speed, reduce latency, and provide full visibility

 Don't spend countless minutes writing reports for people you work for.
 AVRG will take care of this.

 AVRG (automatic-VAPT-report-generator), a custom pentest reporting application using the Python Django framework.
 AVRG takes the test output from test and generates a full fledged PDF report that helps visualize your business cases.
 The main goal is to make report in less time than ever.